The Tamaishiki for Developing

 This is What a 2nd Grader is Capable of!

 An answer sheet from our student in

 Usually students wouldn’t learn this problem until 5th grade at school.
-But studying with Tamaishiki, this 2nd grader solved the problems without knowing any formulas!
+But after studying with Tamaishiki, this 2nd grader solved the problems without knowing any formulas!